 To tackle this problem, you need to instruct WordPress to redirect all HTTP traffic to your new HTTPS URL.
 There are numerous ways to redirect your entire website, but the 301 Redirect is the most popular way to do it.
 You can use plugins, such as Really Simple SSL, to carry out a site-wide redirect.
 These plugins force WordPress to load traffic over HTTPS instead of the HTTP that most visitors know you by.

 You can also carry out a 301 site-wide redirect manually to avoid problems if the plugin fails.
 To do that, you will need to have an FTP client such as FileZilla.
-Executing a manual redirect is actually a lot more reliable than rebooting your site to use HTTPS in place of HTTP.
+Executing a manual redirect is a lot more reliable than rebooting your site to use HTTPS in place of HTTP.
+Setting up an SSL redirect doesn’t have to be scary!

 For those of you who may be setting up a website for the first time, here are some of the key differences between HTTP and HTTPS sites: